Spot reduction: History

 Over time it has become clear to trainers and health professionals that the idea of working out certain muscle groups, in order to burn fat in that specific area, is not possible.
 Advertisements, magazines, internet trainers, and social media continue to push the idea that exercising small isolated muscles, such as abdominal muscles, will help the fat above the muscles disappear.
 Fitness professionals say this is false, yet even trainers still use phrases like "burning fat" and targeting "troubled areas" like "muffin tops" to pull people in.
 These phrases are considered misleading to those trying to lose weight.
 Fat cannot physically "burn" off one's body.
 The burning feeling people describe when practicing resistance training is caused by the production and accumulation of lactic acid in muscle during exertion via the process of anaerobic respiration, and has nothing to do with the fat surrounding the area.
 Muscle development and improvement can be shown more easily in lean people.
 Those who are overweight have a better chance of reducing fat if they increase their overall fitness levels.
 This can be achieved by doing both high-intensity interval training cardio and resistance training that focuses on gaining muscle mass in both large and small muscle groups.
 This increase in muscle mass will create a larger need for energy that comes from fatty acids in stored fat cells.

-Myth
+Misconception

-Although professionals know spot reduction is a myth, many people still believe that it is possible to choose where fat can be lost on one's body because of the continual misleading information fitness settings and the internet are providing.
-The scientific consensus among fitness experts and researchers is that spot reduction is not achievable.
+It is a common misconception among many people, including professionals, that it is possible to choose where fat can be lost on one's body because of the misleading information fitness settings and the internet are providing.
+The scientific consensus among experts and researchers is that spot reduction is not achievable.
 This belief has evolved from the idea that gaining muscle increases metabolism, resulting in fat reduction.
 People think that fat loss in a specific region could be targeted by building muscle around it.
 Studies have shown that it is not possible to reduce fat in one area by exercising that body part alone.
 Muscle growth in a region does not reduce fat in that region.
 Instead, fat is lost from the entire body as a result of diet and regular exercise.